-In the Reports tab, you can access a selection of reports that provide detailed information on application usage on your network, as well as network activity statistics based on application, user name, client, and location.
+In the Reports tab, you can access a selection of reports that provide detailed information on application usage on your network, as well as network activity statistics based on application, user name, client, and site.
 For many of the reports, you can click on an item in the report to view details or right-click an item to select from other focused reports.

-If you have multiple Application Analytics engines, use the Engine drop-down menu to select an engine to use as the source for the report data.
-Then use the Report drop-down menu to the right to access the different reports:
+If you have multiple ExtremeAnalytics engines, use the Engine drop-down list to select an engine to use as the source for the report data.
+Then use the Report drop-down list to the right to access the different reports:

 - Analytics Events

 - Bandwidth for a Client Over Time

 - Interface Top Applications Tree Map

-- Locations Using Most Bandwidth
+- Sites Using the Most Bandwidth

 - Most Popular Applications

 - Most Used Applications for a Client

 - Most Used Applications for a User Name

-- Network Activity by Location
+- Network Activity by Site

 - Network Activity by Client

 - Network Activity by Application

-- Slowest Application by Location
+- Slowest Application by Site

 - Top Applications Group Radar